PaddlePaddle/models/PaddleCV/object_detection/README.md

 ## PaddlePaddle Object Detection

-Thank you for your attention.
+Thanks for your attention.
 The object detection framework based on PaddlePaddle will be coming soon.